 Mount Holly Police Investigator William Derek Terry followed this true statement by indicating it proved two killers had put their weight on top of Yarmolenko.
 However, Yarmolenko's skin was soft from being wet, and her body had lain unmoved from the time of her death until the imprints were photographed.
 Imprints such as these are possible with no more pressure than the weight of a person's own body after sitting or lying down for several minutes.
 The author of this website imprints easily after just a few minutes in one position.

 Yarmolenko's Movements on May 5, 2008

-This is not a major error since the specifics are debated even among inside sources, but Dateline failed to mention that a bag of food from Wendy's was found in the trunk of her car and that some sources have claimed evidence exists that Yarmolenko visited a Wendy's restaurant in Belmont, North Carolina, between being seen at the YMCA and the riverbank.
+This is not an error since the specifics are debated even among inside sources, but Dateline did not mention that a bag of food from Wendy's was found in the trunk of her car and that some sources have claimed evidence exists that Yarmolenko visited a Wendy's restaurant in Belmont, North Carolina, between being seen at the YMCA and the riverbank.
 Learn more on our Timeline page.
-This would have been a true feat of investigative reporting had Dateline followed up to see if the evidence of these visits could be confirmed.
-The locations were mentioned in the trial transcript which was available to Dateline but were presented by the prosecution as being of no value to the investigation.
+This would have been a true feat of investigative reporting had Dateline secured an interview with the reported witness to her visit there.

 YMCA Surveillance and Reenactment

 While most of the reenactments in the Dateline report are obvious, a few are not, such as video at the YMCA that was filmed using a rental car and digitally altered to look like authentic surveillance footage.
 The reenactment was further altered after the original airing to appear more like Yarmolenko's real car.
 The quality of the reenactment is clearer than the original footage, which may be confusing to viewers as to why the driver and any passengers were unable to be identified as evidence during trial.